This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 A visitor visa serves as an official document to verify that you meet the requirements for visiting Canada for various purposes, including travel, business meetings, family visits, or stopovers.
 It falls within the temporary residence category and allows you to stay in Canada for a maximum of six months.

 Note that these fees also apply to Canada super visas.
-Also, for the family cost, it will only be eligible if all family members apply at the same place and time, and children must qualify as dependants.
+Also, the family cost will only be eligible if all family members apply at the same place and time, and children must qualify as dependents.

 Student visa